theabletechnologies/AbleIDSDK/README.md

 ### AbleIDSDK 101

 1. The simplest use-case is creating Transaction structure with transaction id.
-2. Then callin startLiveness method through service sharing your presented UIViewController to the sdk with transaction and your preffered locale.
+2. Then calling startLiveness method through AbleID.service and sharing your presented UIViewController with transaction and your preffered locale.

 ```swift
 import AbleIDSDK